Amini Silatolu: Chicago Bears

 On July 20, 2016, Silatolu signed with the Chicago Bears.

 On September 5, 2016, he was released by the Bears.

 Carolina Panthers (second stint)

 On February 17, 2017, Silatolu signed a one-year contract with the Panthers.
 He played in 14 games with three starts for the Panthers in 2017.

 On March 26, 2018, Silatolu re-signed with the Panthers.
 On August 7, 2018, Silatolu suffered a torn meniscus in his left knee which required surgery.
 On December 7, Silatolu was placed on injured reserve with a knee injury.

 Personal life

 Silatolu is of Tongan descent; his parents, Saia and Lupe Silatolu, immigrated from Tonga to the San Francisco Bay Area in 1985, where Amini was born and raised.
-His younger brother Paul Silatolu, a Naval petty officer, serves on board the USS New York.
+His younger brother Paul Silatolu, a Naval petty officer, served on board the USS New York.